1798bebe/Statistical-Research-with-R/README.md

 The final report is available here: [📘 Final Report (PDF, 70 pages)](https://github.com/1798bebe/Statistical-Research-with-R/blob/main/documents/final_report.pdf)

+(Note: This research began on March 13th and is complete as of May 1, 2025, but may undergo minor updates.)

 ## Summary of Work

 - Data collection and preprocessing completed, including filtering, label creation, new feature derivation, and regression-based imputation.